buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Touch
 * **Duration**: Concentration, up to 1 hour

-You transform a willing creature you touch, along with everything it's wearing and carrying, into a misty cloud for the duration.
+You transform a willing creature you touch, along with everything it' \*\*s wearing and carrying, into a misty cloud for the duration.
 The spell ends if the creature drops to 0 Hit Points.
-Incorporeal creatures aren't affected by this effect.
-While in this form, the target's only method of movement is a flying speed of 3 meters.
+Incorporeal creatures aren' \*\*t affected by this effect.
+While in this form, the target' \*\*s only method of movement is a flying speed of 3 meters.
 The target can enter and occupy the space of another creature.
 The target has resistance to nonmagical damage, and has +1d6 on Fortitude and Reflex Saving Throws.
 The target can pass through small holes, narrow openings, and even mere cracks, though it treats liquids as though they were solid surfaces.
-The target can't fall and remains hovering in the air even when stunned or otherwise incapacitated.
+The target can' \*\*t fall and remains hovering in the air even when stunned or otherwise incapacitated.

-While in the form of a misty cloud, the target can't talk or manipulate objects, and any objects it was wearing or carrying can't be dropped, used, or otherwise interacted with.
-The target can't attack or cast spells.
+While in the form of a misty cloud, the target can' \*\*t talk or manipulate objects, and any objects it was wearing or carrying can' \*\*t be dropped, used, or otherwise interacted with.
+The target can' \*\*t attack or cast spells.

 **For every two Magic Critical Successes obtained** in the Magic Check, you can affect one more creature.